decentralised-dataexchange/eudi-wallet-oid4vc-ios/README.md

 #### Verification
 Refer the [Present Verifiable Credentials RFC](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-rfc001-issue-verifiable-credential.md) for Verification flow.

 * The presentation request can be obtained fromQR code or Deeplink.
-Make use of `processAuthorisationRequest` for processing the presentationRequest
+Make use of `processAuthorisationRequest` for processing the presentationRequest.
-* Filter the credentials save in wallet.
-Can make use of `filterCredential`.
-* If the Presentation Request asks for SD-JWT, process the credential using the `createSDJWTR` service
 * Use `sendVPToken` for verification.

 ## Licensing